danielaparker/jsoncons/doc/ref/json.md

 ```
 The class `json` is an instantiation of the `basic_json` class template that uses `char` as the character type.
 The order of an object's name/value pairs is not preserved, they are sorted alphabetically by name.
 If you want to preserve the original insertion order, use [ojson](ojson.md) instead.

 The class `json` resembles a union.
-An instance of `json` holds a value of one of its alternative types:
+An instance of `json` holds a data item of one of its alternative types:

 - null
 - bool